edinamorris/Invaders/README.md

 # Invaders
 Invaders classic arcade game

-All image files are used in the game.
+All image files are used in the game, so all are required in a download for the game to work.

+controls for game:
+left and right arrows for movement space bar to fire one bullet from defender

 Tasks for game:
 - Create the defender at the bottom of the screen and allow it to be moved via key presses